 Lack of Intent: If it is clear that you misused a credit card, your attorney can still focus on demonstrating that you did not have any intent to misuse that card.
 Perhaps you were not aware that a card had expired or been canceled when you attempted to use it, or perhaps you sincerely believed you had permission to use someone else’s card.
 In either case without intent there is no fraud.

-If this is your first time facing a theft charge, and your offense was relatively minor, your credit card fraud attorney in Los Angeles CA may be able to help you seek an informal diversion program that will allow you to avoid criminal penalties in exchange for repaying the victim of the fraud and perhaps doing some community service.
+If this is your first time facing a theft charge, and your offense was relatively minor, we may be able to help you seek an informal diversion program that will allow you to avoid criminal penalties in exchange for repaying the victim of the fraud and perhaps doing some community service.

 Please call 310-342-8254 to discuss your matter with The Mattern Law Firm.
-We will be happy to share our expertise with you during a free case evaluation.
+We will be happy to share our extensive knowledge of credit card fraud with you during a free case evaluation.